The personal Arms of our Chief

 To celebrate the accession of our Chief, Timothy Wood of Largo, we gave him a Reception at Upper Largo, Fife, Scotland on Saturday the 21st May 2011, when he was presented with his distinctive silver bonnet badge that has the traditional three eagle feathers reserved for clan chiefs alone.

-This was his first official engagement and was a truly historic occasion for his Clan.
+This was his first official engagement and was a truly historic occasion for his Family and Clan.